 Current Continuum Instrumentation:

-- POL2-SCUBA-2 (with the POL-2 polarimeter in the beam: this is still being comissioned).
+- POL2-SCUBA-2 (with the POL-2 polarimeter in the beam

-- FTS2-SCUBA-2 (with the Fourier Transform Spectrometer in the beam — still being comissioned).
+- FTS2-SCUBA-2 (with the Fourier Transform Spectrometer in the beam — still being commissioned).

 Current Heterodyne spectral instrumentation.

 All of the current heterodyne instrumentation uses the ACSIS backend, so the raw data from all of these receivers is in the same format.